atinfo/at.info-knowledge-base/functional test automation/webdriver/typed webelements on python/README.md

 When you create your web test automation with python and webdriver there is not typed webelement support out of the box.
 How it can be implemented?

+*Also link provided on our github page http://atinfo.github.io/at.info-knowledge-base/

 # Solution

 Implemented with webdriver and python

-One of the solution you can you it's just to create custom weblement class that will inherit from `from selenium.webdriver.remote.webelement import WebElement`.
+One of the solution you can use it's just to create custom weblement class that will inherit from `from selenium.webdriver.remote.webelement import WebElement`.
 And then you can add some additional methods you need up to your purpose.

 For example how to create Link type element with some special method: